TABLE OF CONTENTS

 Now that you understand how old you have to be to buy a gun on the federal level, it’s important to know different how state and federal regulations differ.

 The Gun Control Act of 1968 regulated interstate and foreign firearm sales and imposed stricter licensing and regulation of the firearm industry.
 The act also defined new categories of gun offenses.
 In addition, it made the sale of weapons to felons and other prohibited persons illegal.
-While federal regulations establish a national baseline, states can choose to impose their own requirements for firearms.
+While federal regulations establish a national baseline, states can choose to impose their own requirements for firearms, like the California Firearm Safety Certificate.
 These laws vary greatly from state to state and should be considered if you plan to service all of the U.S.

 Considerations for Owning a Firearm